rachelkristofferson5/HikingTrailApp/backend/README.md

 - **Photo uploads**: Users can upload profile photos and trail photos
 - **Forum system**: Discussion threads, posts, and replies with photo attachments
 - **Admin interface**: Manage database and user info from admin panel
-- **External API integration**: Connection to NPS API and Recreation.gov API for trails
+- **External API integration**: Connection to NPS API and Recreation.gov API for trails, parks and trail data added into database.

 ## To Do

 - [ ] Add dummy data into all database tables
 - [ ] Check that forums can pin/lock threads and create moderators
-- [ ] Figure out how to get NPS and Recreation.gov info into database tables

 ## Local Development Setup